autoplot/documentation/javadoc/org/das2/beans/BeansUtil.md

-# org.das2.beans.BeansUtilUtilities for JavaBeans conventions, allowing custom editors to be
+# org.das2.beans.BeansUtil

- used to edit JavaBeans with set/get properties.
+Utilities for JavaBeans conventions, allowing custom editors to be used to edit JavaBeans with set/get properties.

-BeansUtil( )
+# BeansUtil( )

 ***